arborrow/montserrat/FEATURES.md

 - Unit Testing - functional tests of all controller methods, database seeds and factories

 --upcoming (major)
-- Kitchen - easy access to desired reports; list of dietary accomodations
+- Kitchen - easy access to desired reports; list of dietary accommodations
 - Maintenance - Equipment, Tasks, Work Order system to show preferred vendors and work done on equipment, rooms, etc.

 --tweaks and improvements